adamkiss/taskr-sharp/readme.md

 If you don't supply a process function, input buffer will just pass through unchanged (useful if you want to keep original, but renamed, for instance).

+**Note: files processed with Sharp have `_sharp` property defined as `true`, so if you want e.g. all files minified, you can optimise only images without it (as Sharp runs optimisations on generated files by default)**

 ### {rename}

 When renaming, you either supply an object with any of the following values: